O. P. Nayyar: Early life and career

 Nayyar was born in Lahore, British India (present Pakistan).
 He never received any formal music training.

 He composed the background score for Kaneez (1949), and 1952's Aasmaan (produced by Dalsukh M. Pancholi), was his first film as music director.
 Nayyar then composed music for Chham Chhama Chham (1952) and Baaz (1953).
 Film producer, director and actor Guru Dutt enlisted him to compose and conduct music for Aar Paar (1954), Mr. & Mrs. '55 (1955) and C.I.D.
 (1956).
 Nayyar's early work was primarily performed by Shamshad Begum, Geeta Dutt and Mohammed Rafi, with Asha Bhosle introduced in C.I.D.
-Nayyar never worked with Lata Mangeshkar, though her song Saari Saari Raat Teri Yaad Satayein from the 1958 film Aji Bas Shukriyawas used in the 1973 Hindi film Taxi Driver, for which he was the music director.
+Nayyar never worked with Lata Mangeshkar, though her song Saari Saari Raat Teri Yaad Satayein from the 1958 film Aji Bas Shukriya was used in the 1973 Hindi film Taxi Driver, for which he was the music director.
 (Note: Contrary to popular perception, it was never due to any animosity between the two.
 In an interview, Lata Mangeshkar clarified, that she and O.P.
 Nayyar had no problem whatsoever.
 Nayyar believed that despite Lata being an excellent singer, his style could be better rendered by Asha Bhonsle or Geeta Dutt.
 Lata confirmed further that she agreed with that view.
 This goes well with the fact that her song Saari Saari Raat Teri Yaad Satayein was used by Nayyar Saheb.)

-Nayyar's favorite Raga is Pilu in Hindustani classical music, its equivalent in Carnatic music being Kapi (raga) which eventually remained source for majority of his compositions, but he has been able to mesmerize everyone with no clues.

 In 1957 Filmalaya introduced Nasir Hussain, who wanted a composer to provide romantic scores for newcomers Shammi Kapoor and Ameeta.
 Nayyar's scores were featured in the Hussain films Tumsa Nahin Dekha (1957) and Phir Wohi Dil Laya Hoon (1964).
-During the decade, state-controlled All India Radio banned most of Nayyar's songs because the broadcaster considered them too "trendy".

 According to music and film expert Rajesh Subramanian, "Aap Ke Haseen Rukh" (from Baharen Phir Bhi Aayengi) was planned with full orchestration but many of the musicians were late for the recording.
 After a disagreement with Mohammed Rafi, Nayyar began working with singer Mahendra Kapoor.
 Kapoor performed Nayyar's song "Badal Jaaye Agar Maali, Chaman Hotaa Nahi Khaali" in Bahaaren Phir Bhi Aayengi.
 Based on a Bengali language song Ekla Chalo Re by Rabindranath Tagore, Nayyar composed "Chal Akelaa, Chal Akelaa" (sung by Mukesh in 1969 film Sambandh).